-All our rugs are hand woven in the Kathmandu Valley, Nepal by Nepalese and Tibetan weavers.
+All of Pip Benveniste’s designs are hand woven in the Kathmandu Valley, Nepal by Nepalese and Tibetan weavers.
 We work closely with our weavers to ensure the best match possible in wool dyes, finished design and delivery schedules.

 How are the rugs made?

 Nepalese rugs and carpets today are woven in variety of processes, almost all done manually.
 All Land Rugs designs are hand woven.
 Though these processes look simple, they all require a high degree of expertise and only the hands that are trained for generations are capable of producing the high quality of weaving that we still see today.
 Read more about the weaving process.

 Will I get the design I choose?